FACTBOX-Evacuations from Afghanistan by country | Law-Order

 HUNGARY Hungary has ended evacuations in Afghanistan after airlifting 540 people, including Hungarian citizens and Afghans and their families who worked for Hungarian forces previously, the Hungarian Defence Minister Tibor Benko said on Thursday.

-DENMARK Denmark made its last evacuation flight out of Kabul on Wednesday with the remaining diplomatic staff and military personnel, according to its defence ministry.
+DENMARK Denmark made its last evacuation flight out of Kabul on Wednesday with the remaining diplomatic staff and military personnel, according to its defense ministry.

 Denmark has airlifted around 1,000 people from Afghanistan since Aug.
 14, including diplomatic staff, their families, former interpreters, Danish citizens as well as people from allied countries, the ministry said.
 AUSTRIA